ericleasemorgan/reader/README.md

    * Airivata - a Web-based suite of software used to monitor computing jobs on a cluster

-The suite of software making up the Distant Reader takes one of five different types of input:
+The Distant Reader takes one of five different types of input:

-   1. A URL
+   1. a URL - good for blogs, single journal articles, or long reports
-   2. A file which is comprised of a list of URLs
+   2. a list of URLs - the most scalable, but creating the list can be problematic
-   3. A file
-   4. A compressed (zip) file made up of many other files
-   5. A compressed file with an additional metadata file
+   3. a file - good for that long PDF document on your computer
+   4. a zip file - the zip file can contain just about any number of files from your computer
+   5. a zip file plus a metadata file - with the metadata file, the reader’s analysis is more complete

 Given one or another of the possible inputs, the Distant Reader first caches the original content.
 It then transforms the content into a set of plain text files.
 Third, the Reader does text mining and natural language processing against the text files for the purpose of feature extraction: n-grams, parts-of-speech, named-entities, etc. The results of this process is a set of tab-delimited text files.
 The whole of the tab-delimited text files is then distilled into a relational database.
 A set of tabular and narrative reports is then generated against the database.
 The cache, transformed plain text files, tab-delimited files, relational database, and reports are then compressed ito a single (zip) file, and returned to the... reader.
+[1]

-[1] The returned file is affectionately called a "study carrel".
+The returned file is affectionately called a "study carrel".
 The student, researcher, or scholar is intended to peruse the study carrel for the purpose of supplementing the more traditional reading process.
+Use cases include:

+   * the undergraduate student who needs to read everything for Sociology 101
+   * the Ph.D. student who needs to understand the totality of their dissertation's bibliography
+   * the scientist who is doing a literature review
+   * the humanist who is studying all the works of a given genre

 For more detail, links of possible interest include: